CALEOS/iris-server/README.md

 ### IrisServer

+First install the node dependencies, in the root of this repo run `npm install`

 There are many ways to run IrisServer, a future goal is to use `pm2` to manage both chronicle and iris-server since chronicle will shutdown if the iris port becomes unavailable.

 For now, the easiest way to run it is via nohup, change `LOG_FILE` to suit your needs: